lombardpress/lombardpress-schema/docs/critical.md

 ### Description

-`p` is the wrapper of text nodes
+`p` (along with `head`) is the wrapper of all text nodes within the `body` element.

 ### Rules

-1. All text nodes of the edition, other than those that are descendants of `head` element, **MUST** be descendants of a `p` element.
+1. All text nodes of the edition, other than those that are descendants of the `head` element, **MUST** be descendants of a `p` element.
 2. `p` **MUST** be an immediate child of a `div`.

 # Inline critical elements

 In some situations a note in the critical apparatus is not necessary for indicating a critical evaluation by the editor.
 The following inline elements will usually have a semantically relevant rendering in the text.

 In most cases correlated notes in the critical apparatus are also available.
 In only the most simple situations will this be sufficient for avoiding ambiguities.
-As soon as the text is not uniformly transmitted or the change is not made by the current editor, one should resort to critical notes.
+As soon as the text is not uniformly transmitted or the change is not made by the current editor, one should resort to critical notes using the critical apparatus guidelines outlined below.

 ## supplied

 ### Description

-`supplied` signifies text supplied by the editor because it is believed to be missing from the text, and it can be argued that must have been part of the original text as intended by the author.
+`supplied` signifies text supplied by the editor because it is believed to be missing from the text, and it can be argued that it must have been part of the original text as intended by the author.

-For the use of this in a critical note, se [conjecture-supplied](#conjecture-supplied)
+For the use of this in a critical note, see [conjecture-supplied](#conjecture-supplied)

 ### Rules

 1. `supplied` **MUST** contain the supplied text, and nothing but that.